geminiplanetimager/gpi_pipeline/documentation/ifs/steps/flexure.rst

 .. note::
         The x direction shifts are easy to determine by eye, but the ability to determine the shifts in the y-direction can be dependent on the spectral features of your target.

 Once an approximate solution has been determined, the user should then run the *Quick Wavelength Solution* recipe template (found under the Calibration recipe menu), on the Argon lamp image taken with the data.
-The user should input the approximate solutions (rounded to the nearest integer) into the ``xoffset`` and ``yoffset`` parameters into the Quick Wavelength Solution Update primitive.
+The user should input the approximate solutions (rounded to the nearest integer) into the ``xoffset`` and ``yoffset`` parameters into the :ref:`Quick Wavelength Solution Update <QuickWavelengthSolutionUpdate>` primitive.
 When running the recipe, one must be careful to ensure the proper wavelength calibration is grabbed from the database (check the output in the pipeline xterm).
 If the wrong one is selected, then you can manually choose the correct one using the Choose Calibration File button.
 By default, a new wavelength calibration corresponding to the wavelength of the Argon arc taken with the data is created.
 Printed on the pipeline xterm window will also be the calculated offsets and uncertainties from the master wavelength calibration.

 .. note::
 	The offsets calculated will apply to **ALL** master wavelength calibrations since they are all taken with the telescope at zenith.